In the safety of his vault, Vainqueur Knightsbane took a handful of coins from his hoard and showered his niece with them.

 [Envious]: technique, you can steal one positive ailment (such as Regen or Physical Ward) from an enemy or ally and apply it to yourself.

 [Soulmaster IV]: Your knowledge of souls has opened you more paths to power than necromancy alone.
 You can now learn and use [Necromancy], [Rituals], and [Diabolism] spells up to Tier IV.
-Reaper levels now count as Caster levels for the purpose of class restrictions.
+Reaper levels now count as Caster levels for the purpose of class restrictions, and if a class grants you a spellcasting tier in your specialized schools of magic, they will stack with Soulmaster IV.
 This replaces [Necromancy III].

 Congratulations!
 By gaining enough levels into specific classes, being chosen as the head of a criminal syndicate, and receiving the blessing of the god of crime, you can now combine [Assassin] and [Grand Vizier] into the prestigious [Moriarty] class.